f-mode oscillations of anisotropic neutron stars in full general relativity

 where,

+Equation (\ref{zerilli}), known as the Zerilli equation, was first derived by \citet{Zerilli:1970se} for the Schwarzschild geometry.
+The variable $Z(r^*)$ is known as the Zerilli function, which we usually write as $Z$.
+This method was later used by \citet{Lindblom:1983ps} for the first time for neutron stars.

-The equation, known as the Zerilli equation, needs to be numerically integrated from the surface of the star ($R$) to spatial infinity.
-In our numerical implementation, we have performed the integration up to a distance of approximately $50~\omega^{-1}$.
-At spatial infinity, the solution can be assumed to be purely sinusoidal, which can be interpreted as a composition of ingoing and outgoing waves.
-Denoting ingoing wave as $Z_{in}$ and outgoing wave as $Z_{out}$, we can write the solution at infinity as
+To determine the quasi-normal modes, it is necessary to identify the frequencies for which the Zerilli equation satisfies the condition for a purely outgoing wave at the spatial infinity.
+For this purpose, one needs to numerically integrate the Zerilli equation from the surface of the star ($r=R$) to spatial infinity.
+In our numerical implementation, we have performed the integration up to a distance of $50~\omega^{-1}$, as the values of $Z$ and $dZ/dr^*$ take the asymptotic values at that distance \cite{Lindblom:1983ps, Zhao:2022tcw}.
+Here $\omega$ is the angular frequency of the oscillation as introduced in Eq. (\ref{pertmet}).
+In the large $r$ limit, the solution of the Zerilli equation can be assumed to be purely sinusoidal, which can be interpreted as a composition of the ingoing and the outgoing waves.
+Denoting the ingoing wave as $Z_{in}(r^*)$ and the outgoing wave as $Z_{out}(r^*)$, we can write the solution at in the large $r$ limit as:

-where $B_{in}$ and $B_{out}$ are the coefficient of $Z_{in}$ and $Z_{out}$ respectively, which determines the proportion of ingoing and outgoing waves at spatial infinity.
-At spatial infinity $Z_{in}$ and $Z_{out}$ can be assumed as power series, which can be written as,
+where $B_{in}$ and $B_{out}$ are the coefficients of $Z_{in}$ and $Z_{out}$, respectively, which determine the proportions of the in-going and the outgoing waves in the large $r$ limit and are complex conjugate to each other.
+In this limit, $Z_{in}(r^*)$ and $Z_{out}(r^*)$ can be assumed as power series, which can be written as:

-where $\beta_j$ s are the coefficient of the power series expansion, and $\bar{\beta}_j$ is the complex conjugate of $\beta_j$.
-The coefficients $\beta_j$ can be obtained through a recursion relation by substituting equations (\ref{zin}) and (\ref{zout}) into equation (\ref{zerilli}).
+where $\beta_j$s are the coefficients of the power series expansions, and $\bar{\beta}_j$s are the complex conjugates of $\beta_j$s.
+The coefficients $\beta_j$s can be obtained through a recursion relation by substituting equations (\ref{zin}) and (\ref{zout}) into equation (\ref{zerilli}).
 To determine the asymptotic behavior of $Z(r^*)$, we consider the expansion up to $O(r^{-2})$.
 The relevant expressions are as follows: